How Do The Electrons In Bonds Differ From Lone Pairs

 • Bonding electrons determine bond length and strength but do not directly influence molecular shape beyond their presence in bonds.

 • Lone pairs significantly affect molecular geometry.
-To give you an idea, in water (H₂O), the two lone pairs on oxygen compress the H-O-H bond angle to 104.5°, compared to the ideal 109.5° in methane (CH₄), which has no lone pairs.
+As an example, in water (H₂O), the two lone pairs on oxygen compress the H-O-H bond angle to 104.5°, compared to the ideal 109.5° in methane (CH₄), which has no lone pairs.

 3. Chemical Reactivity